Bharadwaj-R/Arduino_Automatic-Handwash-Dispenser/README.md

 [Tinkercad Simulation](https://www.tinkercad.com/things/iDxutfmYfYT)

 ***Versions***
-- `v1.0.0` - 2 seconds gap between successive servo activations.
+- `v1.0.0` - 2 seconds gap between successive servo activations

 ***Motivation Behind the Project :***
 The idea behind this project is to introduce IoT to my juniors from college.
 This is basically a simplified version of what we showed them.
 The original version also includes an LED and an LCD display.